-The purpose of a healthcare audit relies entirely on its effectiveness and this in turn is dependent on how qualitatively the audit was done.
-There main areas of a quality based audit revolve around: expert auditing professionals, effective techniques and an organised approach.
+The purpose of a healthcare audit relies entirely on its effectiveness and this, in turn, is dependent on how qualitatively the audit was done.
+Effective healthcare audit helps in maintaining accuracy, style etc. of the organization.
+Their main areas of a quality-based audit revolve around expert auditing professionals, effective techniques and an organized approach.

-7 essential tips in to ensure a quality based healthcare audit:
+7 essential tips to ensure a quality-based healthcare audit:

 Find Crucial Areas

-There should be division of all organisational and working committees to enact: specific audit rules and quality checks.
+There should be a division of all organizational and working committees to enact: specific audit rules and quality checks.
 A division will make the audit much more targeted and effective in regard to improvement in all areas.